jamf/Notifier/README.md

 Notifier is a Swift app which can post macOS alert or banner notifications on 10.10+ clients.

-On macOS 10.10-10.14 the depreceated [NSUserNotifications API](https://developer.apple.com/documentation/foundation/nsusernotification) is used, for 10.15+ the [UserNotifications Framework](https://developer.apple.com/documentation/usernotifications) are used.
+On macOS 10.10-10.14 the deprecated [NSUserNotifications API](https://developer.apple.com/documentation/foundation/nsusernotification) is used, for 10.15+ the [UserNotifications Framework](https://developer.apple.com/documentation/usernotifications) are used.

-This project was originally intened for use with [jamJAR](https://github.com/dataJAR/jamJAR)
+This project was originally intended for use with [jamJAR](https://github.com/dataJAR/jamJAR)

 # Usage
 ## Basic Usage